vitexua/decouple.js/README.md

 For cross module communications used Mediator pattern.

+## Implementation notes

 Each module do not know interface of any other module or its name/namespace.
 But it know what events of Mediator to listen to.

+Each module can have any number of submodules.
+Define and init submodules managed by parent module.
+But code can be still include in any order.

 Module can be referenced true onInit event, but it will brake interface decoupling.